bbopt/nomad/doc/user_guide/source/Installation.rst

    Alternatively, for Mac OSX, *CMake* can be installed on the command line using package manager `MacPorts <https://www.macports.org/>`_ or `Homebrew <http://brew.sh/>`_.

+   For Linux, several package managers exist to automate the procedure.

 The procedure has the three following steps: **configuration, building and installation**.